raptorjs/view-engine/README.md

 ## Creating Your Own View Engine

-Each view engine provider is a module that that exports a factory function as shown below:
+Each view engine provider is a module that exports a factory function as shown below:

 ```javascript
 module.exports = function create(config) {